agreen051code/ticket-lifecycle/README.md

 </p>
 <p>
- Working the Issue - Jane the SysAdmin is working on the issue by attempting to restart the online banking system backend server.
+ Working the Issue - Jane, a SysAdmin, investigates the issue and attempts to restore service by restarting the online banking system's backend server.
+The ticket is updated to document the troubleshooting process.
 </p>
 <img width="3663" height="1986" alt="resolution osticket" src="https://github.com/user-attachments/assets/2f95b04a-7f03-4e89-9f11-238b3c5ad564" />

 <p>
-Resolution - Jane, the SysAdmin, successfully restarts the server, the online banking is back up and running, and she confirms with Karen.
+Resolution -  ane successfully restarts the backend server and restores the online banking system.
+After confirming with Karen that the service is working properly, the issue is resolved, and the ticket can be closed.
 </p>